yxiaoping46/Reactive-Resume/README.md

    ```

 After completing these steps, the development server should be running at `http://localhost:5173` for the frontend and `http://localhost:3000` for the backend API.

-### Querying the Local Database

-There are two ways to access and query the local PostgreSQL database:

-1. **Using Adminer (Recommended)**
-   - Open `http://localhost:5555` in your browser
-   - Use these credentials to login:
-     ```
-     System: PostgreSQL
-     Server: postgres
-     Username: postgres
-     Password: postgres
-     Database: postgres
-     ```
-   - Once logged in, you can browse tables, execute SQL queries, and manage the database through the web interface

-2. **Using PostgreSQL CLI**
-   - Connect to the database through Docker:
-     ```bash
-     docker compose -f compose.dev.yml exec postgres psql -U postgres -d postgres
-     ```
-   - Useful PostgreSQL commands:
-     ```sql
-     -- List all tables in the database postgres=# \dt

-     -- Describe the structure of a specific table (e.g., User table) postgres=# \d "User"

-     -- Query all users from the User table postgres=# SELECT * FROM "User";

-     -- Query specific columns from User table postgres=# SELECT id, email, name FROM "User";

-     -- Query with conditions
-     postgres=# SELECT * FROM "User" WHERE email LIKE '%@example.com';

-     -- Count total users
-     postgres=# SELECT COUNT(*) FROM "User";

-     -- List all resumes for a specific user postgres=# SELECT * FROM "Resume" WHERE "userId" = 'your-user-id';

-     -- Exit the PostgreSQL CLI
-     postgres=# \q
-     ```

 ## Star History